-Who can I share to?
+Who can I share with?

 By default, you will only be able to share with users in your organisation.
 This is to ensure data security and safeguarding requirements are met.

-However, to enable additionally collaboration with other users outside of your organisation, this ‘network’ is able to be expanded to sharing either via the use of community groups or trust/collaboration networks, which both require administrator approval.
+However, to enable additional collaboration with other users outside of your organisation, this ‘network’ is able to be expanded to sharing either via the use of community groups or trust/collaboration networks, which both require administrator approval.

 Groups enable you to share content with a collection of users via a collaborative space.
 By default a group will be a local group, meaning that only members from your organisation are able to join it and view the content shared with it.